fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 // Step 5 - Include the theme as fusion
 import FusionTheme from 'fusioncharts/themes/fusioncharts.theme.fusion';

-// Step 6 - Include the ExcelExport
-import ExcelExport from 'fusioncharts/features/excelexport';

-// Step 7 - Adding the chart, theme and ExcelExport as dependency to the core fusioncharts ReactFC.fcRoot(FusionCharts, Column2D, FusionTheme, ExcelExport);
+// Step 6 - Adding the chart and theme as dependency to the core fusioncharts ReactFC.fcRoot(FusionCharts, Column2D, FusionTheme);

-// Step 8 - Creating the JSON object to store the chart configurations const chartConfigs = {
+// Step 7 - Creating the JSON object to store the chart configurations const chartConfigs = {
     type: 'column2d',// The chart type
     width: '700', // Width of the chart